 Indeed, we provide personalised treatment plans that incorporate a variety of digital implant systems enabling us to use keyhole methods of dental implant surgery that promote faster healing and recovery times.

-The importance of working with an experienced implant dentist
+The importance of working with an experienced dental implant dentist

-It’s vital to work with an experienced implant dentist or oral surgeon because they will ensure that you tick all the boxes for eligibility before going ahead with the dental implant procedure.
+It’s vital to work with an oral surgeon or an experienced implant dentist that offers a free consultation because they will ensure that you tick all the boxes for eligibility before going ahead with the dental implant procedure.

 This is particularly important because dental implants aren’t suitable for everyone and certain people face a higher risk of dental implant failure.